Protecting Your Camera Gear in Winter: Essential Tips for Cold Weather Photography

 1. Prevent Condensation With the “Bag Method”

 This is the #1 rule of winter photography.
+Before going back indoors:

-Place your cold camera in an airtight ziplock or sealed camera bag
+Place your cold camera in an airtight ziplock or sealed camera bag.

-Bring it inside and leave it sealed for 30–45 minutes
+Bring it inside and leave it sealed for 30–45 minutes.

-Allow the camera to warm up slowly
+Allow the camera to warm up slowly.

 Moisture condenses on the bag, not your camera.
 Hack: a cooler works well too!